witlox/whf/README.md

 1. Test server hosting both frontend and backend: `test`
 2. Acceptance server hosting frontend: `acc-fe`
 3. Acceptance server hosting backend: `acc-be`
+Make sure the key used to connect to the servers is readable by the uWSGI uid (in this case: www-data)

 ```bash
 Host <hostname should match entries above>